2023 SERIES REGULATIONS

 Series administrators will make jerseys available to leaders prior to the start of the next event in the series.
 Screen printing or heat transferring a team’s logo onto the leader’s jersey is the responsibility of the racer and their team.

-6.3 Final awards ceremonies will recognize the following, in order.
+6.3 Daily awards ceremonies will recognize the following, in order.

 1. Top 3 in Overall standings (including all in case of ties)